gxf1212/notes/techniques/Building-blogs.md

   ![logo](https://docsify.js.org/_media/icon.svg ':size=10%')
   ```

-  > Typora zooming script is not supported in docsify (but is ok in a normal html, but can center)
+  > Typora zooming script is not supported in docsify (but is ok in a normal html, but center works)
   >
   > already asked in CSDN. https://github.com/HanquanHq/MD-Notes

-- no, it supports.
+  no, it supports.
 But the root directory is not the current directory but the repository’s.....

   - in normal md grammar, relative path is ok